PinYuanChen/pinyuan.github.io/_posts/2023-01-05-recursion.md

 ---
 layout: post
-title: 'A Recursion Issue'
+title: 'Late Deallocation Caused By Nested Closures'
 categories: [iOS dev]
 tag: [swift, recursion, closure]
 ---

 I assume you have basic concepts about Retain Cycle and know how to avoid it by adding `[weak self]` inside a closure.
-Chances are you will use `guard` to unwrap `self` to make your code looks sharp.
-But do you know under some circumstances it will cause problems?
+But even if you've done everything right, you might still run into some problems that you cannot release objects at proper time.

-Take a look at this example, you might spot the problem right away.
+The code below shows a recursive call scenario.
+Upon entering the `DetailViewController`, we execute the `pay` function and call the class function `payMoney`, which is a simplified function simulating API calling.
+Inside the `payMoney` function, it simply returns an empty closure.
+But that's not the point.
+The point is in the `payMoney`'s callback, we monitor the `retryCount` and after one second we call the `pay` function recursively if the `retryCount` is greater than zero.
+Have you spotted any problems?

 ```swift
 class PayAPI {